Hiking

 - Artifacts: If you happen to come across sherds (broken pottery) or lithics (flakes of stone tools), leave them where you see them.
 Once they are moved or removed, a piece of the past is forever lost.

-From the trailhead, start up South Mule.
+From the trailhead, walk the road about 1/4 of a mile to where it crosses the South Fork of Mule Canyon.
+A good social trail leave the road on the north side of the drainage and heads up the canyon bottom.
 About a mile (20-30 minutes) from the trailhead, the first ruin is on the right.
 This is House of Fire Ruin.
 All the ruins are on the right (south facing) side of the canyon.
 Keep a sharp eye out, there are many ruins on various levels of the canyon.

 About 3 miles from the trailhead, a pool and small dryfall force the trail up and out of the canyon floor on the south side.
 Follow the trail around the dryfall, and look for a big ruin a few minutes up the canyon on the right.
 It is well hidden by large trees, but a good landmark and very good ruin.